SerenityOS/serenity/Documentation/BuildInstructionsWindows.md

 - Start the VM with `Meta/serenity.sh run` as usual.

-### Known issues with WHPX

-#### Slow boot on HiDPI systems

-On some Windows systems running with >100% scaling, the booting phase of Serenity might slow to a crawl.
-Changing the zoom settings of the QEMU window will speed up the emulation, but you'll have to squint harder to read the smaller display.

-A quick workaround is opening the properties of the QEMU executable at `C:\Program Files\qemu\qemu-system-x86_64.exe`, and in the Compatibility tab changing the DPI settings to force the scaling to be performed by the System, by changing the setting at at the bottom of the window.
-The QEMU window will now render at normal size while retaining acceptable emulation speeds.

-This is being tracked as issue [#7657](https://github.com/SerenityOS/serenity/issues/7657).

 ## Note on filesystems

 WSL2 filesystem performance for IO heavy tasks (such as compiling a large C++ project) on the host Windows filesystem is